God, Mystery, and Mystification

 The book covers three main fields: theological epistemology, medieval and early modern mystical theologies, and the relation of Christian belief to natural science and politics.
 Turner develops the implications of a moderate realist account of theological knowledge as distinct from a fashionable, postmodernist epistemology.
 This modern realist epistemology is embodied in connections between theoretical, speculative theologies and the practice of the Christian faith in a number of different ways, but mainly as bearing upon the practical, lived connections between faith and reason, between reason and the mystical, between faith and science, and among faith, prayer, and politics.
 Scholars and advanced students of theology, religious studies, the history of ideas, and medieval thought will be interested in this book.

-Denys Turner is Horace Tracy Pitkin Professor Emeritus at Yale University, and a lecturer in religion at Princeton University.
+Denys Turner is the Horace Tracy Pitkin Professor Emeritus of Historical Theology at Yale University and a lecturer in religion at Princeton University.

 “I have learned much from this remarkable book by Denys Turner.
 God, Mystery, and Mystification displays Turner’s usual high quality and engaging, informal presentation.
 His approach is philosophical theology with mystical sources; the result is theology renewed.
-Each one of these chapters is a full-blown study as witty as it is profound: a valedictory tome of an accomplished master.” ~David Burrell, C.S.C, Rev. Theodore M. Hesburgh, C.S.C, Professor Emeritus of Philosophy and Theology, University of Notre Dame
+Each one of these chapters is a full-blown study as witty as it is profound: a valedictory tome of an accomplished master.”—David Burrell, C.S.C, Hesburgh Professor Emeritus, University of Notre Dame